 Residency is viewed as an opportunity for students to participate in various activities within the Department of Educational Leadership and Policy Analysis as well as other outside organizations.
 This opportunity allows students to demonstrate continuing growth of awareness and understanding of the wider profession of educational leadership.

 A student becomes eligible to begin meeting the residency requirements after the completion of one semester.
 The student begins this process by discussing the residency with their cohort advisor or program advisor and filing a Declaration of Intent to Establish Residency form.

 The student then consults with their cohort advisor to design a plan of activities which will meet the residency requirements and enhance the student's educational experience.
 These activities are to be completed before the student's Qualifying Examinations.
 Throughout the completion of these requirements, the student will maintain documentation of the learning and reflection prompted by each of the designated activities and by the cumulative experience.
 The advisor will review this documentation and upon his or her approval will sign on the "Report of Examination" form.

-- A "continuous" residency that requires each student to be continuously enrolled (3 semester hours) in the program (Spring and Fall semesters) from the time of the student's initial course in the program until the qualifying exam is completed.
+- A continuous residency that requires students to be continuously enrolled in the Ed.D. program for 6 credit hours (fall, spring, and summer semesters) from their initial course in the program until all course work (excluding dissertation hours) is completed.

-ELPA Cohort students select option 4 when completing their intent to establish residency form.
-After completion, this form is submitted to the appropriate dropbox in their cohort
+ELPA Ed.D. students should complete the intent to establish residency form and submit it to the appropriate dropbox in their cohort site on D2L.